 We saw improvements as big as 8x, with the more data being read in a query the higher the improvements.
-Some queries, as seen in the chart, only saw a slight improvement because they were not compute intensive.
-In such cases, cache is not of as much benefit.
+Some queries, as seen in the chart, only saw a slight improvement because they were not computed intensively.
+In such cases, the cache is not of as much benefit.

 RubiX is a FileSystem Cache and works with files and byte ranges.
 The advantage is that only byte ranges that are required are read and cached.
 Such a system works well with columnar format readers like ORC and Parquet which request only certain columns stored in specific byte ranges.

 RubiX decides which node will handle a particular split of the file and always returns the same node for that split to the scheduler, thereby allowing schedulers to use locality-based scheduling.
 RubiX uses consistent hashing to figure out where the block should reside.
 Consistent hashing allows us to bring down the cost of rebalancing the cache when nodes join or leave the cluster, e.g. during auto-scaling.